Dr. John Happel | Aug 28, 2018 | 0

 Hospitals have credential committees to prevent this kind of thing from happening.
 Untrained surgeons cannot get privileges in a hospital unless they are credentialed.

-Venous disease management took an abrupt turn in 1999 when endovenous technology hit the scene.
-The technology was so disruptive, that it caused a paradigm shift in the treatment of varicose veins.
+In 1999, the new technology was so disruptive, that it caused a paradigm shift in the treatment of varicose veins.

 Now even chiropractors are getting into varicose vein treatments.